wbamberg/bootbonnet/src/posts/yucatán.md

 As we came down and were snacking a crazy roaring started and Claudio said "it's the jaguar!"
 We did actually jump but it was two groups of howler monkeys starting up a shouting contest right over our heads.
 It was incredibly loud and went on for ages — so long, in fact, that eventually people stopped being amazed and started being a bit annoyed.
 At one point a spider monkey swung across between them, impossibly agile.

-G and I climbed the two massive pyramids and said hello to Guatemala and El Mirador, lurking somewhere in the jungle about 40km away.
+E, G, and I climbed the two massive pyramids and said hello to Guatemala and El Mirador, lurking somewhere in the jungle about 40km away.
 Another group of tourists were waiting a long time at the foot of the pyramid for some of their party to come down, Claudio told them "they've probably been sacrificed", he thought this was very funny.

 I had wondered how busy the site would be, as it's quite famous.
 There were definitely people around in the main areas, but it never felt at all crowded, and we kept seeing the same few groups again and again.